 While Sonoma County is best known for wine, the industry has opened up its doors to a bevy of artisanal producers, making delicious compliments to the local grape scene.
-Not only is Sonoma one of the top destinations in the nation for award-winning olive oils that rival the best producers in Italy, but it’s also home to dairy farms and creameries, master butchers, and craft beverage makers of beer, cider, and spirits.
+Not only is Sonoma one of the top destinations in the nation for award-winning olive oils that rival the best producers in Italy, but it’s also home to an incredible craft beverage scene (think beer, cider, and spirits), dairy farms and creameries, master butchers, and more.

 This small and family-run olive oil company has a Tuscan-themed tasting room and shop right in Sonoma on the historic Sonoma Plaza.
-At Figone’s, they offer complimentary tastings of a variety of olive oils — from a clean Tuscan blend to garlic to blood orange — and aged balsamic vinegars up to 25 years.
+At Figone‘s, they offer complimentary tastings of a variety of olive oils—from a clean Tuscan blend to garlic to blood orange—and aged balsamic vinegars up to 25 years.
 But if you really want to learn all things olive oil production, make an appointment for a tour and tasting a few minutes down the road at their mill.
-The experience includes a hearty selection of hors d’oeuvres that’s nearly a full meal and a bottle of olive oil to take home.
+The experience, which resumes this spring, includes a hearty selection of hors d’oeuvres that’s nearly a full meal and a bottle of olive oil to take home.

-At the end of a long, windy road just outside downtown Petaluma sits the idyllic McEvoy Ranch, the largest organic olive oil producer in the U.S. McEvoy makes wines too, but high-quality extra virgin olive oils (EVOO) are their specialty and are 100 percent made on-site.
+At the end of a long, windy road just outside downtown Petaluma sits the idyllic McEvoy Ranch, the world’s best estate-produced organic olive oil.
+McEvoy makes wines too, but high-quality extra virgin olive oils (EVOO) are their specialty and are 100 percent made on-site.
 Their lineup includes a Traditional Blend, a “New Oil” bottled right at harvest, and a Limited-Edition blend, in addition to flavored oils, like jalapeño and rosemary.
-Book a Public Walkabout Tour on Friday, Saturday, or Sunday morning for a walking tour of the ranch and mill, plus an olive oil tasting.
+Book a Public Walkabout Ranch and Art Tour for a walking tour of the ranch and outdoor sculptures and paintings from the McEvoy’s private collection, concluding in an olive oil tasting.

 Pressing its first batch in 1990, Glen Ellen‘s B.R.
 Cohn Winery was the first estate olive oil in California to be produced in over a century and thus helped launch the recent EVOO renaissance.
 The winery’s Olive Hill Estate has an olive grove of over 450 trees dating back to the mid-1800s.
 Stop in the Gourmet Shop to taste B.R.
-Cohn’s estate olive oils and barrel-aged vinegars, or book the Tastes of B.R.
-Cohn experience, featuring a selection of wines and gourmet bites made with the oils and vinegars.
+Cohn’s estate olive oils and barrel-aged vinegars.

 Located in beautiful Dry Creek Valley, where olive trees have grown for over a century, Trattore Farms is home to the Dry Creek Olive Oil Company.
 Part of their work is reviving the old orchards of the region and they even have a custom-made mill on-site, which they brought over from the birthplace of olive oil, Italy’s Perugia region.
-You can taste Trattore’s olive oils daily — they make several unique blends and flavors like Persian lime and basil — but the Get Your Boots Dirty Tour includes a tour of the vineyard, orchard, and olive mill, culminating in a tasting of olive oil and wine.
+You can taste Trattoe’s olive oils daily—they make several unique blends and flavors like Persian lime and basil—but the Get Your Boots Dirty Tour includes a tour of the vineyard and olive mill, culminating in a tasting of olive oil and wine.